siddharthasahu/jmxtrans-lib/README.md

 These were tested with the following versions:

-* Apache Hadoop: 0.20.2
 * Apache Zookeeper: 3.3.4
-* Apache Cassandra: 1.09
+* Apache Tomcat: 7
-* LinkedIn Kafka: 0.7.2
-* Twitter Storm: 0.7.4

 Installation
 ============
-There is no installation look at the various ```genjmxtrans.py``` and specify the host names for each cluster.
+There is no installation.
+Look at the various `genjmxtrans.py` and specify the host details and graphite endpoints in `config.py`.